mciwing/mciwing.github.io/docs/statistics/hypothesis/Ttest.md

 ???+ info "Robustness"
     The t-test is relatively robust to violations of normality with larger sample sizes (n > 30).

-### Assumptions of the One-Sample t-test

-For the test results to be valid, the following assumptions should be met:

-1. **Independence**: Observations are independent of one another.
-2. **Normality**: The data should be approximately normally distributed, especially important for small sample sizes.
-3. **Scale of Measurement**: The data are continuous and measured on an interval or ratio scale.

 ???+ example "Example: Thickness Testing"
     A factory produces metal sheets that are supposed to have an average thickness of \(2.5 mm\).
 The quality control team wants to ensure that the production process is meeting this specification.
 They randomly sample 30 sheets from the production line and measure their thickness.